CloudNativeInfra/cni/en/ch06-testing-cloud-native-infrastructure.md

 1. Attempt to connect to a virtual machine that should be reachable on 10.0.0.17.
 2. From the virtual machine, attempt to assert that the virtual machine can resolve google.com and that it returns some IP address.
-3. From the virtual machine, attempt to assert that the virtual machine can route togoogle.com on port 443.
+3. From the virtual machine, attempt to assert that the virtual machine can route to google.com on port 443.
 4. Close the connection to the virtual machine.

 This is an extremely powerful program.
 It introduces a high level of confidence that our infrastructure is working as intended.
 It also introduces an elegant palette for engineers to define tests without having to worry about how they will be run.